W-Net-AI/LISP-CV/Readme.md

 pull of Itseez/OpenCV(the original OpenCV).
 Then you will need to install Emacs, SBCL, SLIME and QuickLisp, and then finally Lisp-Cv and all of the required .so files.

-To install arjuncomrs OpenCV go to this link:
+To install arjuncomars OpenCV go to this link:

 https://github.com/arjuncomar/opencv